michelemarzollo/cil_sentimental_sourdough/README.md

 # cil_sentimental_sourdough

+Implementation of the sentiment analysis project for the course Computational Intelligence Lab @ ETH Zurich.
+Spring 2020.

 ## Creating required directories and installing dependencies

 Running the bash script `setup.sh` will create all the required directories.
 These either contain structures such as vocabularies and embedding matrices or host prediction files and useful plots.